 Parents, guardians and other safe adults can have a significant impact on teens’ drug use or sobriety.
 These individuals play an important role in youth drug abuse prevention.

 Friends, family members and other loved ones can help prevent teen substance abuse by:

-- Setting a good example by avoiding illegal drug use
+- Avoiding illegal drug use themselves

 - Modeling safe drinking, like drinking only in moderation

 - Taking medications only as prescribed